Now That I Found You (Carly Rae Jepsen song)

-"Now That I Found You" is a pop song by Canadian singer Carly Rae Jepsen.
+"Now That I Found You" is a song by Canadian singer Carly Rae Jepsen.
 It was released as a double A-side single with "No Drug Like Me" on February 27, 2019 by 604, School Boy and Interscope Records, as the second advance single from Jepsen's fourth studio album, Dedicated.
 "Now That I Found You" was written by Jepsen, Ben Berger, Ryan McMahon, Ryan Rabin and Alexander O'Neill, while production was handled by Captain Cuts and Ayokay.
 According to Jepsen, "Now That I Found You" and "No Drug Like Me" are about "the giddy sugar rush of opening up to new love" and they "go thematically hand-in-hand".

 Background

 "Now That I Found You" was written at a songwriting camp in Nicaragua with Benjamin Berger, Ryan McMahon and Ryan Rabin of production team Captain Cuts and Alexander O'Neill, known professionally as Ayokay, in August 2017.
 It is a pop and synth-pop song with a "synth-heavy, '80s-inspired sound".
 Jepsen revealed that she wasn't in love when she wrote the song, and was just imagining how good she wanted to feel.
 She stated that the track "is about the high you get when a new love starts to change your life".

 On February 13, 2019, "Now That I Found You" was featured in the teaser trailer for the third season of Queer Eye and the song was made available to pre-save on streaming services.
 On February 20, 2019, Jepsen revealed the single's cover and release date.
 On February 21 and 22, 2019, Jepsen released teaser videos with snippets of "Now That I Found You".
 On February 25, 2019, Jepsen announced that "No Drug Like Me" would be released alongside "Now That I Found You".
 A teaser video with a snippet of the song was released the following day.
 On February 27, 2019, "Now That I Found You" made its world premiere on Apple Music's Beats 1 radio as Zane Lowe's World Record.